ShaharMS/texter/README.md

 # Roadmap

-My memory is kinda trash, so i thought of making a roadmap for me and you to know whats supported and whats yet to be supported (I promise you i need this more then you 😂)
+My memory is kinda trash, so I thought of making a roadmap for me and you to know whats supported and whats yet to be supported (I promise you I need this more than you 😂)

  - ✅ - fully working
  - ❌ - needs implementation